jerrsapps1/safetysync-ai-clean1/replit.md

   - Built comprehensive email testing system with /api/test-email endpoint
   - Added email test tab to DNS management interface for production testing
   - Created production email setup guide with Microsoft 365 app password configuration
+  - Analyzed existing CNAME records (sip, www, _domainconnect) and confirmed no conflicts with autodiscover
+  - Created final DNS setup summary confirming all 3 records can be safely added
+  - Updated documentation to reflect that autodiscover CNAME is recommended and safe to add

 ## Changelog